Seek Returns logo

 Min

-IBM’s Interest Coverage Ratio of 5.92 is positioned comfortably within the norm for the Information Technology Services industry, indicating a standard and healthy capacity to cover its interest payments.
+IBM’s Interest Coverage Ratio of 45.57 is positioned comfortably within the norm for the IT Services industry, indicating a standard and healthy capacity to cover its interest payments.

-ASX vs. IBM: A comparison of their Interest Coverage against their respective Semiconductors and Information Technology Services industry benchmarks.
+ASX vs. IBM: A comparison of their Interest Coverage Ratio (TTM) against their respective Semiconductors & Semiconductor Equipment and IT Services industry benchmarks.

 Financial Strength at a Glance